-- From accessible buses, trains, and stations to a world-class paratransit service, the MBTA is dedicated to providing excellent service to customers of all abilities.
-The "T" is striving to become the global benchmark for accessible public transportation-creating a system that is safe, dependable, and inclusive, thereby expanding the transportation options available to all our customers, including those with disabilities. - All customers have the right to use accessibility equipment (such as ramps, elevators, mobile lives, and bridge plates) - Service animals are always welcome on MBTA vehicles and property during all hours of operation. - During off-peak hours, non-service dogs are allowed at the discretion of T vehicle operators.
+• From accessible buses, trains, and stations to a world-class paratransit service, the MBTA is dedicated to providing excellent service to customers of all abilities.
+The "T" is striving to become the global benchmark for accessible public transportation-creating a system that is safe, dependable, and

+- All customers have the right to use accessibility equipment (such as ramps, elevators, mobile lives, and bridge plates) - Service animals are always welcome on MBTA vehicles and property during all hours of operation. - During off-peak hours, non-service dogs are allowed at the discretion of T vehicle operators.
 Dogs must be properly leashed and are not allowed to annoy riders or take up a seat.
 For safety and convenience during rush hours, small domestic animals must be carried in lap-sized containers and out of the way of exits. - Bikes (except folding bikes) are NOT allowed on the Green Line, however they are allowed on the Red Line on weekends as well as weekdays with the exception of 7-10AM and 4-7 PM

-RIDER TOOLS To help you make the most of the • visit www.mbta.com for these helpful tools.
+RIDER TOOLS To help you make the most of the $extbf{T}$ - visit www.mbta.com for these helpful tools.

 This itinerary is compliments of your friends at Normandy Farms RV Resort.
 We have similar guides for Salem, Lexington & Concord, Cape Cod, Plymouth and Newport, RI.
 If you have any suggestions for improving this resource guides, please don't hesitate to let us know.
 Thank you so much!